 Way back at the start of 2017 we spotted a cluster of innovations in the retail space.
 They included Finery, an AI-fuelled virtual assistant for online clothes shopping.
 And Freda, a UK startup that uses AI to understand a woman’s fertility cycle and deliver tampons accordingly.
 These innovations were all leveraging a recent change – the maturing of AI – to serve the basic human need that is convenience.

 That prompted us to identify a trend we called a-commerce, all about how consumers are outsourcing key retail behaviours – hunting for the best product, negotiating the best price, sorting delivery – to AI and smart digital services.
 We’ve watched the a-commerce trend evolve for over 18 months now, and seen some huge players respond to this powerful emerging customer expectation.
 Walmart, for example, just launched its own AI-fuelled shopping concierge, Jet Black.

 BECOME A TREND-DRIVEN ORGANISATION

-If you’re looking to transform your business in 2019, here’s the transformation I think you should make: become a trend-driven organisation.
+If you’re looking to transform your business, here’s the transformation I think you should make: become a trend-driven organisation.